How to Freeze Bread (and Keep It Fresh Longer)

 Here’s the situation: You’ve had a full afternoon of baking fresh bread.
 You’ve put your heart and soul into proofing, kneading and babysitting it to tender baked perfection.
-The last thing you want is for a loaf to go stale before you can share with friends and family.
+The last thing you want is for a loaf to go stale before you can share it with friends and family.
 Bread really only lasts two or three days before it will start to get stale—or even turn moldy.
-(The worst.)

 When you need to make each loaf last as long as possible, turn to the freezer.
 Below, we’ll discuss how to freeze bread and how to thaw it to maintain its soft, airy texture.

 How to Freeze Bread

 If baking, let your bread cool completely.
 This will prevent it from becoming soggy or moldy.
 Wrap each loaf tightly in plastic wrap.
 Then wrap it in foil or freezer paper.
 The double-wrap is your secret weapon for freshness.

 Test Kitchen tip: Slice your bread before freezing so you can remove only the slices you’d like to use each time, rather than having to thaw the entire loaf.
 You can wrap a few slices together rather than individually wrapping every slice.

 Always write the date on your bread before freezing.
 It’s best to use frozen bread within six months.
-Any longer and you’ll find the bread may have gone bad or have freezer burn.
+Any longer and you’ll find the bread may have freezer burn.

-You can also take out the frozen bread you’d like to use and thaw it in the refrigerator overnight.
+You can also take out the frozen bread you’d like to use and thaw it overnight right on the countertop.
 It should be ready for breakfast the next day!